I got access to a StarFive VisionFive 2 and wanted to play around with Real-Time Linux on it.

 The documentation warns about the dtbs not being synced but for me they were, so I left that as is and rebooted.

-was missing in the documentation.
+Installing debhelper was missing in the documentation.

-I ended up having two v6.12.5 kernels installed: a PREEMPT_RT
+I ended up having two v6.12.5 kernels installed: a PREEMPT_RT and a PREEMPT_DYNAMIC one.

-To choose which one to boot I edited /boot/extlinux/extlinux.conf
+To choose which one to boot I edited /boot/extlinux/extlinux.conf.

 It has such a nice warning not to edit it.

-Here I just renamed the l0
+Here I just renamed the l0 and l0r labels to l1 and l1r and the other way around.

 I also rearranged the labels to be a little nicer; I have no idea if that was needed.